I was born in Austria and grew up in a small village that was sitting on a rolling hill just north of the Danube. Life was good and predictable.

-Unfortunately, I needed to learn that I could not live with a (good) man and his alcoholism, so I left, and I moved myself and my then four-year-old daughter to Ontario, where I was very fortunate to find another little paradise by a babbling creek, not unlike the ones I knew from Austria.
+Unfortunately, I needed to learn that I could not live with a (good) man and his alcoholism, so I left, and I moved myself and my then four-year-old daughter to Ontario, where I was very fortunate to find another little paradise in the form of an old house by a babbling creek, not unlike the ones I knew from Austria.

 Why I am a Life Coach